Where we work

 - Understanding the role that herbarium specimens and tree plot data play in estimating species richness so that protected areas can be established in the most appropriate areas

-RBGE collaborates with many institutions across tropical Africa including the Mpingo Conservation and Development Initiative, Tanzania’s Commission for Science and Technology, WWF Tanzania, Kilwa Women Paralegal Unit, TRAFFIC East Africa, Institut National de Recherche en Sciences Exactes et Naturelles (Republic of Congo), Faculté des Sciences et Techniques - Université Marien Ngouabi (Republic of Congo), and Initiative des Champignons et des Plantes du Congo (Republic of Congo).
+RBGE collaborates with many institutions across tropical Africa including, in Tanzania, the Mpingo Conservation and Development Initiative, Commission for Science and Technology, WWF Tanzania, Kilwa Women Paralegal Unit, and TRAFFIC East Africa, and in the Republic of Congo, the Institut National de Recherche en Sciences Exactes et Naturelles, Faculté des Sciences et Techniques - Université Marien Ngouabi, and the Initiative des Champignons et des Plantes du Congo.